 The Agreement becomes effective upon marriage or entry into a civil union.
 Until then, it cannot be enforced and, thus, has now power.
 If the marriage or civil union do not take place, the Agreement will never have meaning or significance

-If you need to discuss drafting or enforcing a NJ prenuptial agreement or civil union agreement, please call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss drafting or enforcing a NJ prenuptial agreement or civil union agreement, please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.